 Build timeouts

-Build timeouts are limits on the maximum time a job can wait before being picked up by an agent.
-If a job exceeds the time limit, the job is automatically canceled and the build fails.
+Build timeouts limit how long a job can run before being canceled, or how long a job can wait before being picked up by an agent.
+If a job exceeds the time limit, the job will automatically be canceled and the build will fail.

-You can set timeouts on your builds in two ways:
+You can set timeouts on your builds through:

-• Scheduled job expiry for jobs yet to be picked up.
+• Scheduled job expiration for jobs yet to be picked up

 Organization-level timeouts can be set in your organization's Pipeline Settings: